…Sound familiar? Today, I have 3 quick tips to get you back on your feet and writing again.

 Search what questions people in your industry need answers to.
 Yahoo Answers is a huge community of web users that post questions and answers.
 Anyone can do it – it’s easy!!
-Go to http://answers.yahoo.com/ click on the “Browse Categories” tab, find the category closest to your industry and find TONS of questions.
+Go to http://answers.yahoo.com/, then click on the “Browse Categories” tab, find the category closest to your industry, and find TONS of questions.

 Use Google.
-Go to Google.com and spend 10 minutes typing in different top keywords related to your industry.
-So, for example, if I was writing about Gardening, I could Google “Gardening Ideas 2010”, “New Gardening Tools”, “Unique Fruits and Vegetables to Plant” etc. This would bring up hundreds of thousands of articles, blogs and websites that you can scan for hot ideas.
+Spend 10 minutes typing in different top keywords related to your industry.
+So, for example, if I was writing about Gardening, I could Google “Gardening Ideas 2010”, “New Gardening Tools”, “Unique Fruits and Vegetables to Plant”, etc. This would bring up hundreds of thousands of articles, blogs, and websites that you can scan for hot ideas.

 You are stealing ideas here.
 You are brainstorming.
 But instead of me sitting in front of you and asking questions to though jog you, you are letting Google help get you going.
 Take combinations of keywords, pick one, and write about it.
 Then have a few left over for another day you don’t know what to write about.

-Send a quick email to your following, friends and/or family.
-Tell them that you are hoping for replies with their most burning question about “Gardening”, for example.
-Let them know you want to make sure they are getting all their questions answered and you want this month to be all about the visitors of your site.
+Send a quick email to your following, friends, and/or family.
+Tell them that you are hoping for replies with their most burning question about, say, “Gardening”, to keep the example going.
+Let them know you want to make sure they are getting all their questions answered and that you want this month to be all about the visitors to your site.

 You should be getting at least a few replies, maybe upwards of a few dozen depending on your list size.
 Now you have writing topics for several weeks!